Eomys/pyleecan-doc/hole.convention.md

 Hole Conventions
 ================

-The magnets of each all are defined as a property like "magnet_X" with X the index of the magnet.
+The magnets of each hole are defined as a property like "magnet_X" with X the index of the magnet.
 It enables to define different material/magnetization for each magnet of the hole.
 The magnets index correspond to the trigonometrical order starting from 0:

 ![](_static/Hole_Convention/Hole_magnet_id.png)